How to Make a Professional Graph in Excel

 If you go through any serious investment firm’s presentations, you’ll see that they tend to adhere to the same principles and formatting rules.
 The best place to learn about finance conventions is to study what the best private equity and hedge funds have publicly published.
 10xEBITDA has a good collection of these presentations.

 Let’s go over a few common graphs that you will have to make as an investment banking analyst or private equity professional.
 We’ll take one random graph from Seeking Alpha and compare it to a similar graph made by a professional investment firm.

 I’m not cherry picking here, I literally picked the first graph I could find from Seeking Alpha.
 This graph compares the revenue between Amazon and Facebook.

 What’s wrong with this graph?
 Well, the background is black, which is distracting, ink-consumptive, and looks bad if you have many other graph colors.
 Additionally, the total numbers are in billions, but they’re still using millions as units for some reason.
 Two decimals are shown for the dollar values even though they’re just zeroed out and unearth no new information.

-There’s also no CAGRs and the designation of TTM is unclear (would be better to do TTM Q2’21 or whatever it actually is).
+There are also no CAGRs and the designation of TTM is unclear (would be better to do TTM Q2’21 or whatever it actually is).
 Lastly, the revenue figures between Amazon and Facebook are so different that this isn’t even a very instructive graph.
 Facebook revenue looks like it barely grows because the magnitudes are that different – it probably would be much better to have it in two side-by-side graphs, where you could also show CAGRs.